GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 Among its key characteristics we can list out

 - Support for both OO and functional style.
-- Interoperability with Java code meaning you can easily mix Kotlin into your existing Java codebase or *vice versa*.
+- Interoperability with Java code, meaning you can easily mix Kotlin into your existing Java codebase or *vice versa*.
 - Superb tooling with plugins available for IntelliJ based IDEs, Eclipse, and text editors like Atom, Emacs, Sublime Text and Vim.
 - Strong emphasis on clarity and type safety.